ntampellini/TSCoDe/docs/operators_keywords.rst

 -  **PKA** - Specify the reference pKa for a compound in multimolecular pKa calculation runs.
 Syntax: ``PKA(mol.xyz)=11``

--  **PKA** - Specify the reference pKa for a compound in multimolecular pKa calculation runs.
-Syntax: ``PKA(mol.xyz)=11``

 -  **PROCS** - Manually set the number of cores to be used in a parallel ORCA calculation, overriding the default value in ``settings.py``.
 Syntax: ``PROCS=32``

 -  **RIGID** - Only applies to "cyclical"/"chelotropic" embeds.
    Avoid bending structures to better build TSs.

--  **RMSD** - RMSD threshold (Angstroms) for structure pruning.
-   The smaller, the more retained structures (default is 0.5 A).
-   Two structures are pruned if they have an RMSD value smaller than this threshold and the maximum deviation value smaller than double this threshold.
-For smaller systems, a value of 0.3 is better suited, and it is set by default for embeds of less than 50 atoms.
-For dihedral embeds, the default value is 0.2 A. Syntax: ``THRESH=n``, where n is a number.

 -  **RMSD** - RMSD threshold (Angstroms) for structure pruning.
    The smaller, the more retained structures (default is 0.5 A).